One-Time Certificates for Reliable and Secure Document Signing: Abstract

 \section{Abstract}

-Electronic documents are typically signed using private keys and the matching digital certificate through a Public Key Infrastructure (PKI).
-Private keys must be kept in a safe place so they can be used multiple times.
-This makes private key management a critical component of PKI for which there is no foolproof answer.
-Existing solutions are often expensive and cumbersome.
-This work proposes issuing an irrevocable digital certificate for each new document to be signed.
-We demonstrate that an ephemeral key can be used with these certificates, eliminating the need to store private keys.
-We analyze the overhead caused by the requirement to generate new key pairs for each document, provide a security overview and show the advantages over the traditional model.
+Electronic documents are signed using private keys and verified using the corresponding digital certificates through the well-known public key infrastructure model.
+Private keys must be kept in a safe container so they can be reused.
+This makes private key management a critical component of public key infrastructures with no failproof answer.
+Therefore, existing solutions must employ cumbersome and often expensive revocation methods to handle private key compromises.
+We propose a new cryptographic key management model built with long-term, irrevocable digital certificates, each bound to a single document.
+Our model issues a unique digital certificate for each new document to be signed.
+We demonstrate that private keys associated with these certificates should be deleted after each signature, eliminating the need to store those keys.
+Furthermore, we show that these certificates do not require any revocation mechanism to be trusted.
+We analyze the overhead caused by the frequent generation of new key pairs for each document, provide a security overview and show the advantages over the traditional model.